Zywave/booster/src/_areas/design-system/developers/css-guide.md

 #### spatial.scss

-`spatial.scss` includes classes for sizing, box model effects, margin and padding etc.
+`spatial.scss` includes classes for sizing, box model effects, margins and paddings, etc.

-The margin and padding utility classes are based on what we refer to as 't-shirt sizes', i.e. `s`, `m`, `l`, `xl`, etc. These sizes are static and do not grow or shrink in response to the viewport width.
+The margin and padding utility classes are based on what we refer to as "t-shirt sizes" (e.g., `s`, `m`, `l`, `xl`).
+These sizes are static and do not grow or shrink in response to the viewport width.
 If you need them to be dynamic, consider writing your own classes with media and container queries.

 <a href="https://gitlab.com/zywave/inner-source/booster/zui/-/blob/main/packages/styles/zui-app-styles/src/utility/spatial.scss" target="_blank">View spatial.scss file</a>